Introduction

 • Shelter Advocate

-• Victim (Physical/Mental Abuse) Advocate, etc.
+• Victim (Physical/Mental Abuse) Advocate

 Using research, contributing to policy-making, working with not-for-profit organizations, and many other options, you can work on these issues.
 A degree in fields like criminal justice, social work, or human rights, proves to be beneficial if you want to opt for this profession.
+Additionally, certifications or postgraduate specialisations in human rights law, environmental law, or international law can significantly strengthen your profile as a social advocate.

 Aspects of social advocacy